-Currently, In-person worship services are taking place on Saturday at 5 PM and Sunday at 10:30 AM.
+Currently, In-person worship services are taking place on Sunday at 9:30 AM (effective June 5/6).

 Please click HERE to see our online worship and program offerings.
 We look forward to seeing you online soon.

 Worship at Emmanuel

 Worship is at the heart of all that we do at Emmanuel.
 Our common prayer grounds us, nourishes us, and challenges us to step out into the world and help to build a better world.
 Each Sunday at 8:00 AM and 10:30 AM (SUMMER SCHEDULE: 9:30 AM Sunday) we worship as one church, united, praising God and celebrating our rich Episcopal history.
 The service is accompanied by our pipe organ and our choir.

 Most of our services come from the 1979 Book of Common Prayer, although we also offer services that use different resources.
 Most of our worship services take place in the Sanctuary, though more casual services take place in our Parish Hall, or in the Garth – a lovely walled Garden of Remembrance in in the center of our complex.